hellotext/hellotext.js/README.md

 When a popup is installed automatically from the dashboard, `Hellotext.initialize('HELLOTEXT_BUSINESS_ID')` mounts the configured popup without passing `popup.id` manually.
 Only one popup can be installed at a time.

-The popup is rendered from its dashboard configuration, including steps, layout, bubble, colors, rules, coupon, and journey metadata.
-Passing an explicit `popup.id` mounts that popup.
+The popup is rendered from its dashboard configuration, including steps, fields, layout, bubble, and colors.
+Passing an explicit `popup.id` loads that popup.

+See [Popups](/docs/popups.md) for configuration, display behaviour, validation, completion, and [events](/docs/popups.md#events).